JGP84/freenutritionjsx/README.md

-This frontend has been made possible by many programmers who have shared their knowledge.
+This project has been made possible by many programmers who have shared their knowledge.

 Thank you a: Alex Reardon